v3l1d/v3l1d.github.io/content/posts/SEA/index.md

 ![](attachment/4b8223e56cbf8a23659153d34599548d.png)

-Try this password in ssh with one of these two users:
+Try this password in ssh with one of the users listed in /home:

 ```shell
 ┌──(kali㉿kali)-[~/HTB/Sea]